Childhood Foundations: The Making of a Celtic Warrior

 Combat Drills and Mock Battles

 Daily drills were brutal.
 Warriors practiced swordsmanship against wooden posts, wooden shields, and each other.
 Blows were real; broken bones were common.
-Training weapons were weighted to be heavier than actual war gear, so that real weapons felt light and fast.
+Training weapons were deliberately weighted to be heavier than actual war gear, so that real weapons felt light and fast.
 Shield work was particularly emphasized — a Celt’s shield was his primary defense, and warriors drilled endlessly on blocking, bashing, and forming shield walls.
-In some tribes, two warriors would fight with sharpened swords until one drew blood, a practice that honed both skill and pain tolerance.
+In some tribes, two warriors would spar with sharpened swords until one drew blood, a practice that honed both skill and pain tolerance.

 Endurance Challenges and Hunting